|

 restaurant chain, you will be able to edit this plan into your own.

 Five Year "Big Picture" Forecast Matrix (Spreadsheet File); type in your assumptions and all of the following statements are immediately calculated....42 pages; Years 1-5 Operating Budgets Years 1-5 Income Statements Years 1-5 Balance Sheets Years 1-5 Cash Flow Analysis Financial Ratio Analysis Years 1-5 Break Even Analysis Years 1-5 Summary Statements Average Operating Percentages Comparison/ Your Numbers vs the current Industry figures.
-Auto Generated Use of Proceeds Statement Review Financials Workbook, (note demo operation zeroed out) The assumption section asks for over 615 lines of assumptions, (easy to use, assumptions that don't apply to your operation just plug in a 0), including operating expense line items, balance sheet, working capital, and financing assumptions, the matrix even includes two financial calculators built in to give you copies of the amortization schedules for your financing assumptions: Hospitality Resources on the Internet over 350 html links.. (html file) to all of the following categories on the Internet, (already in html, just point and click)...Associations, Beverage Resources, Culinary, Free Newsletters, Government, Management resources, POS Vendors, Publications, Recipes, Recruiters, Restaurants and Chains, Restaurant Directories, Schools and Universities, Suppliers, and Technology.
+Auto Generated Use of Proceeds Statement Review The BakeryCafe Financials Matrix Workbook (PLEASE NOTE THAT WE HAVE ZEROED OUT THE ACTUAL OPERATION OF THE FINANCIALS REVIEW MATRIX , WHEN YOU PURCHASE THE PLAN IT IS COMPLETELY FILLED IN WITH THE ACTUAL OPERATION.)
+The assumption section asks for over 615 lines of assumptions, (easy to use, assumptions that don't apply to your operation just plug in a 0), including operating expense line items, balance sheet, working capital, and financing assumptions, the matrix even includes two financial calculators built in to give you copies of the amortization schedules for your financing assumptions: Hospitality Resources on the Internet over 350 html links.. (html file) to all of the following categories on the Internet, (already in html, just point and click)...Associations, Beverage Resources, Culinary, Free Newsletters, Government, Management resources, POS Vendors, Publications, Recipes, Recruiters, Restaurants and Chains, Restaurant Directories, Schools and Universities, Suppliers, and Technology.
 Created by Chuck Gohen of Restaurant Associates Northwest of Portland Oregon.
 Starting with the, "before you sit down checklist , you will gather your information together to edit on your word processor, (Macintosh, Windows, DOS, etc...) that information which does or does not apply to your restaurant or organization....from your average ticket and menu, to inventory, taxes, and staffing.
 Fill in the details to make this your own comprehensive business plan.
 Pull up the Five Year Financial Forecaster Spreadsheet and insert your average ticket price, number of seats, seat turnover, cost of goods sold, and operating expenses, and now study your first year cash flow analysis to answer the question of how much money you are going to need.
 All five years of financial statements are calculated and ready for printing and insertion into your plan.
 Once finished , print up your plan and simply place it into the three ring binder indexing it according to the pre-labeled index, included.
 System

 Requirements